architkannan/atliq-hotels-python-eda/README.md

-# AtliQ Hotels – Booking, Occupancy, and Revenue Analysis using Python
+# AtliQ Hotels.
+Booking, Occupancy, and Revenue Analysis using Python

-A Python-based exploratory data analysis (EDA) project focused on validating hospitality booking data and uncovering occupancy and revenue patterns across cities and room categories.
+A Python-based exploratory data analysis project focused on validating hospitality booking data and understanding how demand, occupancy, revenue, and customer experience vary across cities, hotel types, room categories, and booking platforms.

 ---

 ## ❗ Business Problem

-AtliQ Hotels operates across multiple cities, offering diverse room categories and experiencing fluctuating demand patterns.
+AtliQ Hotels operates across multiple cities, offering both Luxury and Business hotels with varied room categories and demand patterns.

-Before advanced dashboards or predictive models could be built, the leadership team needed clarity on:
+Before investing in dashboards or predictive models, leadership needed clarity on:
 - Whether booking and revenue data could be trusted
-- Which room categories actually drive occupancy
+- How demand is distributed across booking platforms
-- How occupancy and revenue vary by city
+- Whether occupancy performance differs meaningfully by room type and city
-- Whether extreme revenue values reflected business reality or data issues
+- What actually drives revenue.
+Utilization or pricing
+- Whether observed patterns are stable across time

 The primary challenge was **data reliability and insight extraction**, not prediction.